Caixa de Rotllan: Description

-Like most of the dolmens in the Pyrénées-Orientales, the Caixa de Rotllan has a simple plan — that is, without a corridor — which relates it to other dolmens from the chalcolithic and Bronze Age of the second half of the third millennium BC.
+Like most of the dolmens in the Pyrénées-Orientales, the Caixa de Rotllan has a simple plan — that is, without a corridor — which relates it to other dolmens from the Chalcolithic and Bronze Age of the second half of the third millennium BC.

 Toponymy and legend

 In Catalan, Caixa de Rotllan means "Roland's grave", suggesting that the inhabitants of the region had long known that the dolmen had been used as a grave.
 Many megaliths in the Pyrénées-Orientales are named after mythic characters such as Roland or his enemies the "Moors" (Catalan: Moros).

 Other nearby places are named after Roland.
 1500 m north of the Caixa along the ridgeline lies the Palet de Rotllan ("Roland's Puck").
 It refers to an ancient game named Palet, in which players had to knock down a target (usually a stick) standing on the ground by throwing a puck (or Palet) at it.
-According to a legend, Roland played this game, but used huge stones intstead of pucks and enjoyed aiming at the castles of Vallespir as targets.
+According to a legend, Roland played this game, but used huge stones instead of pucks and enjoyed aiming at the castles of Vallespir as targets.

 Further to the north lies the abeurador del cavall de Rotllan ("the watering trough of Roland's horse") where the legendary knight's horse Veillantif used to drink.
 The Cova d'en Rotllan ("Roland's cave") is another dolmen in Corsavy, a nearby commune where Roland used to rest.

 According to The Song of Roland, Roland and his friends Oliver and Turpin died at the Battle of Roncevaux Pass and their corpses were brought to and buried in the Basilica of St. Romain, in Blaye, by Charlemagne.
 Another legend tells that Veillantif brought the corpse of his master to the Vallespir near the place where he used to play palet.
 A tomb was built there: it is the Caixa de Rotllan.
 Many places in this region are named after the pawprints left by Veillantif.